 Lucas Dube is a junior majoring in Classical Archaeology at Dartmouth College.
 At Dartmouth, he is the President of the Italian Club and a member of the Dartmouth Classics Society.
 He participated in the Classics Foreign Study Program in Rome in the fall of 2013, traveling extensively throughout Italy and spending a week in Turkey.
 His mother is Italian and, as a result, he spent many summers in Italy and received dual citizenship.

-Dan Edelstein is an associate professor of French at Stanford University, whose primary area of research is the Enlightenment and the French Revolution.
+Dan Edelstein is professor of French at Stanford University, whose primary area of research is the Enlightenment and the French Revolution.
 He is also a PI on the Mapping the Republic of Letters project at Stanford.
 At the Lab, he will be working on mapping and analyzing early-modern correspondence networks.

 Laura Eidem is a PhD candidate in Stanford's Department of English.
 Her interests lie in the digital humanities and computational literary history, particularly in researching the geographic change of literature's settings over the course of the 18th and 19th centuries.